Table of contents

 - Third, a combination of the above points, so more work in a shorter time.

 From the manufacturing perspective, the most effective is eliminating losses, but it is possible only when the information flow is smooth.
-If you don’t know what generates losses, you can’t boost productivity.
+You can’t boost productivity if you don’t know what generates losses.

 Why aren’t the workers productive?

-There are many reasons why your employees may suffer from low productivity levels in the workplace.
+There are many reasons your employees may suffer from low productivity levels in the workplace.

 - personal problems and stress